 The payout policy calculates the amount of money distributed annually from the Foundation's endowed funds.
-The payout policy was 4.5% of the three year daily average fund balance calculated each June 30 for the years reported.
+The payout policy was a 4.0% moving average balance calculated each June 30 for the years reported.
 The payout policy is subject to annual review and modification by the Board of Trustees.
 Changes in the payout policy are guided by the standards described in UPMIFA.